chochain/nanoFORTH/docs/n4_2_how.md

 > BYE ⏎<br/>
 > nanoFORTH v1.0 ok

-* after restart your Arduino, words can be restored from EEPROM which you saved earlier
+* after restart your Arduino, words can be restored from EEPROM which you saved earlier.
 > LD ⏎<br/>
 > 0 HRE DMP ⏎

+Alright!
+That pretty much concluded our rounds of exercise.
+You probably have guessed that the SAV/LD pair can give our future Nano running in the field the ability to withstand power failures or reboots.
+Yes, indeed if we setup an init address properly.

+It's real-time, and it multi-tasks.
+It can be reprogrammed on-the-fly or even over-the-air.
+It is extensible.
+Many many exciting stuffs can be added onto this simple system.
+Hopefully, this is a start of a fun journey far and beyond.

 <br/>
 <a href="page1.html">Review nanoFORTH command examples</a><br/>